If we love our children too

 A sermon for the Fifth Sunday of Pentecost by Rev’d Deb Bird.
 (Genesis 22.1-14; Matthew 10.40-42.)

 We say children are our future.
 We say they are precious.
 Many of us would lay down our lives for the children we have birthed, raised, taught, loved, or been in one way or another entrusted with.
-Yet again and again, adults build worlds in which children bear the cost of our less than perfect agendas: wars in which children are wiped out in massive numbers, the cost of living that impact the ability to protect health and well-being, the presence of domestic violence, millions caught in child slavery, environmental neglect of the world they will inherit, children demonised in political slogans to win elections.
+Yet again and again, adults build worlds in which children bear the cost of distorted agendas: wars in which children are killed in staggering numbers; economic systems that make health, housing, safety, and wellbeing harder to protect; homes marked by domestic and family violence; millions of children trapped in slavery and exploitation; environmental neglect of the world they will inherit; and political slogans that demonise children and young people in order to win power.

-To love our children is inconsistent with tolerating behaviour that compromises their lives, their dignity, and their future.
-Which is why we must also comment on problematic stories such as in Genesis chapter 22.
+To say we love our children is inconsistent with tolerating behaviour that compromises their lives, their dignity, and their future.
+Which is why we must also name the problems we see in stories of our faith.

-Today we heard the next chapter in that story - Abraham is to make a sacrifice of his son Isaac.
+Today we heard the next chapter in that story - Abraham is now to make a sacrifice of his son Isaac.
 They go to the mountain.
 Isaac is to carry the wood.
 Abraham carries the knife.
 Isaac is bound.
 Abraham lifts the knife.
-It should feel unbearable to us.
-The violence is so intimate: father and son, trust and betrayal, faith and terror bound together.
+The violence is intimate: father and son, trust and betrayal, faith and terror melded together.

 So what do we do with this terrible story?